ettysekhon/infrastructure/README.md

-# Terraform – Identity & Workload Identity Federation (GCP)
+# Terraform – Shared Infrastructure (GCP)

-This repository contains the **foundational Google Cloud identity infrastructure** used across multiple application repositories.
+This repository contains the **foundational Google Cloud infrastructure** used across multiple application repositories.

-The primary objective is to provide a **secure, reusable, and auditable** Workload Identity Federation (WIF) setup for GitHub Actions without using long-lived service account keys.
+The primary objective is to provide **secure, reusable, and auditable** infrastructure components, including Workload Identity Federation (WIF), GKE Autopilot clusters, and Artifact Registries.

 ---